JakeChu-Git/JakeChu-Git/README.md

 # 👋 Hi there!

-My name is Jake and I'm a Computer Science student from Australia.<br/>
+My name is Jake and I'm a Computer Science student from Sydney, Australia.<br/>

 💻 Tech Stack:<br/>